While I have no desire to put a scope on mine, here is a good place to start.

 ***WARNING*** Mosins breed like rabbits!

 "In shallow men the fish of little thoughts cause much commotion.
 In oceanic minds the whales of inspiration make hardly a ruffle."
-SRI PARAMHANSA YOGANANDA
+PARAMHANSA YOGANANDA

 “A government big enough to give you everything you want is a government big enough to take from you everything you have.”
 Gerald R. Ford